Sockbaby: Episode 4

 Ronnie Cordova is drinking margaritas poolside when a gang of Frogmen attack him.
 He defeats dozens of the frogmen intruders and comes face to face with the Frogmen's leader (Jon Heder) after he emerges from Cordova's pool and births a doppelgänger (Dan Heder, in a parody of The Manitou), The Manitou Frogmen knock Cordova into the pool and mock him by telling him they have killed his master, but Cordova replies that it was only his master's clone.
 The Frogmen nearly drown Cordova, but he is saved when Doug Jones (played by himself) impales both frogmen with wooden stakes.

 Jones explains that he is Cordova's father, whereupon Burger appears and claims that this cannot be true “cause Ronnie Cordova’s father is black!”
 Cordova, confused, asks Burger to let him deal with it.

 Burger heads to a laboratory to perform a DNA comparison, while Ronnie and Jones stay at the pool to catch up.
 Jones poisons Ronnie as Burger discovers that the DNA does not match.
-Cordiva asks Jones why he would do this, and it is explained that Cordova's father killed Jones' son Guillermo.
+Cordova asks Jones why he would do this, and it is explained that Cordova's father killed Jones' son Guillermo.
 Jones throws Cordova into the pool and an animated sequence showing Ronnie's anthropomorphized lungs drowning is shown.

 Burger arrives at the pool and defeats Jones, who asks his Guillermo for forgiveness as he dies.
 Burger performs CPR on Cordova, who hallucinates that he is in heaven, and sees his mother before being resuscitated.
 Ronnie awakes and asks Burger whether they are gay for having engaged in CPR.
 He then laughs pulls a chewing gum out of his mouth and puts it in Burger's.

 As end card is displayed, followed by a scene wherein Cordova's father, Master Cordova (Isaac C. Singleton Jr.), is approached by an agent who tells him that they have found his son.
 The Master stokes his beard and says "Hello, Ronnie."

 Sockbaby 4 premiered at San Diego Comic-Con on July 25, 2008.